isomerpages/moe-telokuraupri/_about-tkps/Principal's Message.md

 * Make a Difference not only for themselves but for the common good.
 Deepening the sense of purpose and beliefs in our students as contributing members of the school and citizens of Singapore.

 My colleagues and I are committed to provide a vibrant and joyful learning environment and experiences to our students as we nurture them to become Confident Leaders, Resilient Learners and Caring Citizens (School Vision).
-Together, Telok Kurau Primary, 友诺小学 (#OneTKPS) starts a new chapter.
+Together, Telok Kurau Primary, 友诺小学 (#OneTKPS) starts a new chapter.</div>